status-im/wiki.status.im/docs/getting-started/faq.md

 ## SNT Token

-### What are SNT Token?
+### What are SNT Token used for?

-Status Network Token are used for network mechanics and governance.
+The Status Network Token is Status' ERP-20 compatible utility token.
+It is required for certain features of the client: select and receive push notifications, register and hold usernames via the Ethereum Name Service.
+In general SNT enable users to steer the direction of development and influence how the network evolves over time.

 ### How can I buy SNT

 There will be a Contributing Periode starting on June 17th 2017 at 2pm GMT (UTC+0), which will end on 1st July 2017 at 2pm GMT (UTC+0) or before when some goals are achieved. [http://contribute.status.im](http://contribute.status.im/)

+After that SNT will be traded on exchanges.

-### What will be the exchange rate for SNT token?
+### What will be the initial exchange rate for SNT token?

 10,000 SNT per 1 ETH